camper van layout - Screenshot 2025 05 28 at 9

 Storage Solutions for Digital Nomads:

-Why This Layout Works: Solo travelers who work remotely need dedicated workspace that doesn't compromise living comfort.
-This layout treats work as a primary function rather than an afterthought.
+Why This Layout Works: Solo travelers who work online need focused workspace that doesn't trade away living comfort.
+This layout treats work as a main use rather than an extra.

 The Adventure-Focused Solo Layout